yegor256/blog/_drafts/cohesion.md

 of the class out.
 The attribute `titles` and both of the methods must stay together.
 This means that the class is _highly_ cohesive.

-It was demonstrated a long time ago that more cohesive classes are better than the ones with low cohesion, in terms of their error-proneness, for example by Victor R. Basili et al. in their study [A Validation of Object-Oriented Design Metrics as Quality Indicators](https://pdfs.semanticscholar.org/2bb8/c1f4eeb5e5ae353adeea0fd6933551b9e932.pdf).
+It was demonstrated a long time ago that more cohesive classes are better, in terms of their error-proneness, than the ones with low cohesion, for example by Victor R. Basili et al. in their study [A Validation of Object-Oriented Design Metrics as Quality Indicators](https://pdfs.semanticscholar.org/2bb8/c1f4eeb5e5ae353adeea0fd6933551b9e932.pdf).

-Now, if we can empirically prove that, for example, classes without static methods are on average more cohesive than their static-rich fellows, we can say that the claim that "static methods are evil" (postulated by Elegant Objects) is scientifically validated.
+Now, if we can empirically prove that, for example, classes without static methods are, on average, more cohesive than their static-rich fellows, we can say that the claim that "static methods are evil" (postulated by Elegant Objects) is scientifically validated.
 We can take a large set of random Java classes and calculate their cohesion.
 Then, we can separate those with static methods from those without them.
-Next we can calculate which group has higher average cohesion.
+Next, we can calculate which group has higher average cohesion.
 If the group without static methods wins, the assumption would be valid.